-The main religion in the region is Christianity, and the city is famous for its globally recognised statue of Jesus Christ, known as ‘Christ the Redeemer’.
+The main religion in the region is Christianity, and the city is famous for its globally recognized statue of Jesus Christ, known as ‘Christ the Redeemer’.

-The statue is a leading landmark in Brazil, standing 30 metres tall (98 feet).
-The arms of Christ The Redeemer reach out to a total length of 29 metres (92 feet)!
+The statue is a leading landmark in Brazil, standing 30 meters tall (98 feet).
+The arms of Christ the Redeemer reach out to a total length of 29 meters (92 feet)!
 Completed in 1931, the statue is a major tourist attraction.

 Paul Landowski, a Polish French sculptor, created the statue and has been named as one of the ‘New Seven Wonders of the World’.
 It towers 2,310 feet above the city.